laravel-workflow/laravel-workflow.github.io/blog/2022-10-29-email-verifications.md

 We can see the four different executions of the workflow, the individual activities and the signal we sent.

-The [Laravel Workflow](https://github.com/laravel-workflow/laravel-workflow) library is heavily inspired by [Temporal](https://temporal.io/) but powered by [Laravel Queues](https://laravel.com/docs/9.x/queues).
+The [Workflow](https://github.com/laravel-workflow/laravel-workflow) library is heavily inspired by [Temporal](https://temporal.io/) but powered by [Laravel Queues](https://laravel.com/docs/9.x/queues).

 Thanks for reading!